 Ken Blanchard, the author of “The One Minute Manager,” suggests that we slowly start each day.
 Create your intention at the start of every day.
 Before checking emails or hitting the gym, sit quietly in thought.
 Write in a notebook every day, “Today is about…” and then complete your sentence.
 This may get the day started on the right foot… with a good direction.

 During the bustle of each morning, we feel the need to start accomplishing immediate tasks.
 Instead, we should unplug from social media and correspondence for 60 minutes every morning to focus on those goals that seem a little more attainable.
 After that 60 minutes,

 Creating a List

-We create lists on a daily basis.
+We create lists daily.
 They could be for groceries, errands, or tasks for the day.
 Have you ever sat down to make a “stop doing list”?
-Rob Glazer, founder and CEO of Acceleration Partners started this in 2018.
+Rob Glazer, founder, and CEO of Acceleration Partners, started this in 2018.
 Every evening sit and make a love/hate list.
-On one side add anything and anyone who has added value to your life in the past 24 hours.
-On the other side add anything and anyone who has taken from your life in the past 24 hours.
-Every day try to reduce the negative side down so that one day all will be on the love side of your list.
+On one side, add anything and anyone who has added value to your life in the past 24 hours.
+On the other side, add anything and anyone who has taken from your life in the past 24 hours.
+Every day try to reduce the negative side down so that all will be on the love side of your list one day.

 Check the “Too Difficult” Box

 Warren Buffett’s definition of integrity is “you say no to most things.”
 Many times saying “yes” or “no” doesn’t fit the scenario.
 We must make room for “it’s too difficult to decide at this moment.”
 There is no shame in that.
 There are plenty of decisions that fall within this grey area.